 When it comes to mainstream comics, nobody believes in death anymore.
 Marvel and DC spend most of their time assuring us over and over that the characters they killed off are dead FOR REALLY REAL THIS TIME, YOU GUYS!
 No one ever believes them.
 For example, no matter how many times the Marvel editors stated outright that Captain America wouldn't be coming back, most fans were just making wagers on how long it would take.
 Turns out it's about a year.
 As the old saying goes, "Nobody stays dead except Bucky, Uncle Ben, and Jason Todd."
 Of course, since that saying was coined, all three characters found themselves resurrected (though for Uncle Ben it wasn't permanent).
+In fact, It's arguable that Bucky and Todd have since become even more well-known and prominent than they ever were pre-death.
 Uncle Ben is joined by fellow comic-book luminaries Thomas and Martha Wayne (unless you count Flashpoint).
 It seems that Death by Origin Story is the last plank that comics writers - at least, where the Big Two are concerned - will even remotely respect anymore.
 Though it's important to mention that other comic companies tend to use this trope far less when compared to the big two.

 - Defied by 2000 AD: One of the issues the staff had with contemporary comics was the prevalence of this trope, and they set out as a ground rule that resurrection does not happen, unless it is a key component of the character (a vampiric character, for example, would be an exception, as would a character with regenerative immortality as part of their power set).
 While this rule hasn't remained completely inviolate over 35 years of publishing, for the most part it has been followed, and several beloved characters have ended up permanently and irrevocably dead.